MikroElektronika/mikrosdk_click_v2/clicks/analogmux3/details.md

 ### Application Task

-> This is an example that shows the use of a Analog MUX 3 click board.
+> This is an example that shows the use of a Analog MUX 3 Click board.
 > In this example, we switch from channel AN0 to channel AN7,
 > read and display the analog value and voltage on the active channel.
 > Results are being sent to the Usart Terminal where you can track their changes.